 The biggest mistake people make when budgeting is not writing down the expected costs.
 Most of us just think about money one day at a time, but it will really help you avoid financial ruin if you can look at the costs of your child’s treatment clearly and in writing.

 Whatever treatment you decide upon, you should ask your providers to give you a budget for at least six months of treatment.
-For example, if your child seems like a candidate for a lower-cost treatment program, you may get the following fee estimates:
+For example, if you were paying out of pocket, you might pay the following fees:

 - Therapy for your child: $150 per session, with twice-weekly sessions for four weeks, and once-weekly sessions for the following five months.